Lezzie08/doc.chathub.gg/docs/custom-chatbots/ollama.md

 ![](./images/ollama.png)

-We're using the `gemma` model in this example.
+We're using the `gemma2` model in this example.

 API Key is required but ignored, so you can input any string.